-Paragraph 8 of the NPPF states that in "achieving sustainable development there are three overarching objectives, which are interdependent and need to be pursued in mutually supportive ways".
-I do not believe any of these objectives have been met by the developer as outlined below.
+Paragraph 8 of the NPPF states that in "achieving sustainable development there are three overard objectives, which are interdependent and need to be pursued in mutually supportive ways". believe any of these objectives have been met by the developer as outlined below.

-- A) "an economic objective to help build a strong responsive and competitive economy, by ensuring that sufficient land of the right types is available in the right places and at the right time to support growth, innovation and improved productivity".
-This land is grade 2, 3a and 3b and as such is productive as agricultural land.
-To remove this land from food production in a time of food crisis, which is predicted to only get worse, would be contrary the economic objective set out in the Food Strategy White Paper.
-Best use of land was also highlighted in a Government debate in March 2022 and in PMQ on 29 June 2022.
-Both sides of the house agreed that sacrificing good agricultural land because it is the easiest way to develop solar farms, does not make it the right way forwards. - B) "a social objective to support strong, vibrant and healthy communities...by fostering well-designed, beautiful and safe spaces that reflect current and future need and support communities health, social and cultural well-being".
-The site would be a visual scar on the landscape and would have a detrimental impact on the lives of the immediate neighbours.
-Mitigating plans to screen the site are insufficient and do not consider the negative impact on the wellbeing of neighbours or local residents who daily enjoy the open countryside and use these open spaces for their wellbeing.
-There is no benefit to the local community. - C) "an environmental objective to protect and enhance our natural, built and historic environment, including making effective use of land, improving biodiversity, using natural resources prudently, minimising waste and pollution and mitigating and adapting to climate change, including moving to a low carbon economy".
-A solar farm in this area does not enhance the natural environment there is nothing natural about putting industrial glass panels, metal security fencing, CCTV cameras countryside.
-The environment and setting in which the site lies has historical value with heritage assets which would be detrimentally effected by the development.
-It is home to protected species who would be displaced by the construction process.
+- A) "an economic objective to help build a strong responsive and competitive economy, by ensuring t sufficient land of the right types is available in the right places and at the right time to support gro innovation and improved productivity".
+This land is grade 2, 3a and 3b and as such is productive a agricultural land.
+To remove this land from food production in a time of food crisis, which is predicted t only get worse, would be contrary the economic objective set out in the Food Strategy White P Best use of land was also highlighted in a Government debate in March 2022 and in PMQ on 29 J 2022.
+Both sides of the house agreed that sacrificing good agricultural land because it is the easie: way to develop solar farms, does not make it the right way forwards. - B) "a social objective to support strong, vibrant and healthy communities..by fostering well-desibeautiful and safe spaces that reflect current and future need and support communities health, sociand cultural well-being".
+The site would be a visual scar on the landscape and would health insufficient and do not consider the negative impact on the wellbeing of neighbours or local resid who daily enjoy the open countryside and use these open spaces for their wellbeing.
+There is no benefit to the local community. - C) "an environmental objective to protect and enhance our natural, built and historic envir including making effective use of land, improving biodiversity, using natural resources pruminimising waste and pollution and mitigating and adapting to climate change, including moving to a low carbon economy".
+A solar farm in this area does not enhance the natural environment - th nothing natural about putting industrial glass panels, metal security fencing, CC countryside.
+The environment and setting in which the site lies has historical value with heritage asse which would be detrimentally effected by the development.
+It is home to protected species who wou be displaced by the construction process.